kmarcie/mkhud/README.md

 BroeselHUD (feeling and broesel) - Lots of inspiration.
 I borrowed some elements from the hud as well.
 Specifically the tournament spectator hud.

 ahud (Nokk) - Again, a lot of the stuff I put into my hud was inspired by Nokk's hud.
 An amazing hud.
+He also answered a lot of my questions, and I greatly appreciate the help.

 cbhud (CoBa) - It sucks that he hasn't updated it, but still a great hud.
 Some elements in my hud were inspired by this hud.